souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 folder: docs
 ---
 # Relations
-In Souffle, relations declaraitons define the domain of the relations, their constraints, and the execution behaviour.
+In Souffle, relations declarations define the domain of relations, their constraints, and their execution behaviour.
 Souffle uses different relation representations internally that can be chosen by the programmer.
-Inlining, magic-set transformations, and component behaviour is also controlled by relation declarations.
+Inlining, magic-set transformations, and component behaviour is also controlled by the relation declarations.

 ## Relation Representation in Souffle
 Relations can be represented using different internal data structures in Soufflé, each exhibiting different performance characteristics.
 By default, the B-tree is used to store tuples of a relation.
-However, this default selection can be overridden by users, by specifying a relation qualifier.
+However, this default representation can be overridden by users, by specifying a relation qualifier for an alternative representation.
 Currently, the possible data structures are B-tree, Brie, and Eqrel (for equivalence relations).

 ### B-tree Relations
 The B-tree data structure is used by default, however the *direct* flavour (see below) can be forced by adding the `btree` qualifier to a relation declaration: